btjanaka/cpsm/README.md

 CPSM is under (heavy) development.
 Here are some remaining tasks, in order of
 priority:

-1. Update GIF with new features
-1. Check for existing input files in the main directory before creating a new one (and query the user to see if they would like to use that file).
 1. Create a PyPI package
 1. Enable compatibility with earlier Python (down to 3.4-3.5?), mainly by eliminating f-strings